freebasic/fbfrog/readme.txt

   The *.xpm files are exported from the *.pngs using GIMP.
   To recreate the xpms.bas module, compile and run embed-xpms.bas.

 To do:

+- Each input .h is 1 root
+- Make #include expansion optional (-i option to enable?)
+    - But always parse/evaluate them to see #defines/#undefs, just not always preserve the resulting tokens
+- Allow user to concat roots via the CLI, i.e. to specify pre/post-#includes for certain roots (-include <file>?, and make it matter whether it's given before/behind a root?)
+- Or, just concat all roots given.
+If that's not wanted, then must use separate fbfrog invocations.
+- But, should support "common sub-header extraction" (if multiple roots have common declarations, extract them into common header).
+That requires multiple roots to be passed without them being concatenated.

+- Remove TLIST, just use ASTNODEs for everything

+- Remove FB parser, useless
+- lex: should only allow escaped EOLs in C mode
+- lex: add support for FB escape sequences, or at least only allow C escapes in C mode
+- Should remove *.fbfrog files and use @response files and command line options for everything

+- when seeing #error, report "found an #error" instead of the #error's message, otherwise it looks like that message is coming from fbfrog
+- use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
+- should re-add support for unknown-construct-error-recovery (emitting TODOs+original code in comment)
+    - C constructs, and for CPP, #pragmas and such

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers